-The Minor in Homeland Security Studies provides full time students a program in line with each mission.
+The Certificate in Homeland Security Studies provides any student, part or full time, a program in line with developing foundational knowledge related to each mission.
 The program supplements existing baccalaureate programs with a professionally directed program informed through social scientific theories, practices, and higher order thinking.
-In doing so, it prepares students for a broad array of careers including, but not limited to: state and local government; law enforcement; military; and professional academic training positions.
+In doing so, it prepares students for a broad array of careers including, but not limited to: state and local government;